jianqiaozhu/jianqiaozhu.github.io/about.md

 ---

-Hi there, I'm a PhD student of Psychology at University of Warwick.
+Hi there, I'm a PhD student of Psychology at the University of Warwick.
 Before, I completed a master in Behavioral Economics at the same institution and a bachelor in Economics at the University of Nottingham.